Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Attempt to perform actions like submitting a form or saving changes.
 3. Observe the system behavior.

-**Expected Result:**  Verify that the system shows a message like “Connection lost.
+**Expected Result:** The system should shows a message like “Connection lost.
+Please check your network and try again” without crashing or losing user input.

+**Actual Result:** The system shows error message “Connection lost.
 Please check your network and try again” without crashing or losing user input.

 ---